-A candidate is elected to fill a casual vacancy in the ACT Legislative Assembly by conducting a "count-back" of those ballot papers that contributed to the election of the vacating MLA, under the ACT's Hare-Clark electoral system.
+A candidate is elected to fill a casual vacancy in the ACT Legislative Assembly by conducting a "countback" of those ballot papers that contributed to the election of the vacating MLA, under the

+ACT's Hare-Clark electoral system.
 Schedule 4 of the Electoral Act 1992 includes the provisions relating to the count of preferences for an election and for a casual vacancy.

-At the 2012 election, the distribution of preferences was conducted using a computer program.
-To facilitate this process, all of the preferences shown on all ballot papers were data-entered and stored in a database.
+At the 2020 ACT election, the distribution of preferences was conducted using a computer program.
+To facilitate this process, all of the preferences shown on all ballot papers were scanned, combined with preferences cast electronically and stored in a database.
 This means that the count to fill any casual vacancies can also be conducted using a computer program.